-Different acrylic mediums also have different shine rate.
+Different acrylic mediums also have different shine rates.
 For example, you mixed paint with matte medium to create some objects and then used extreme sheen white.
-As the results we have uneven surface with areas with different shining.
+As the result, we have an uneven surface with areas with different shining.

 Varnish is the easiest and most effective way to make your acrylic painting look great!

 Varnish is a key to making our creative heritage last longer.
 Once we finished our work we should think about how to make sure it will live a long life, especially if you create it for sale.